dhrub123/AWS/EC2/HA_AND_SCALABILITY-ELB_ASG.md

 #### Scaling Policies

 + **Target tracking scaling** - (Most simple and easy to set up) for example we want average ASG CPU to stay at 40%.
 So if CPU goes above 40 percent, more instances will be provisioned and if CPU goes below 40 percent, instances will be terminated.
+It can also be applied if we want to define scaling policy which ensures average number of connections to EC2 instance.
 + **Simple / Step scaling** - When a cloud watch alarm is triggered for example when average cpu of group goes over 70%, add 2 more instances or if cpu is less than 30 percent, then remove 1 unit
 + **Scheduled Actions** - Anticipate a scaling based on usage patterns and increase min capacity to 10 at 5pm on Fridays.